dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 By default, Dojo's custom elements are built for evergreen browsers to reduce overall bundle size, meaning most basic widgets are <20KB (gzipped) including all of the `@dojo` runtime needed to support the custom element.

-The `customElement` decorator annotates the widget class and instructs the cli build module to convert it to a custom element:
+The `customElement` decorator annotates the widget class and instructs the cli-build-widget command to convert it to a custom element:

 ```typescript
 interface HelloWorldWidgetProperties {